 There are several ways to sweeten a mocktail.
 I’ve covered all of the options below:

-Simple Syrup: Used often to sweeten cocktails, Simple syrup is made with 1/2 water and 1/2 sugar.
+Simple Syrup: Often used to sweeten cocktails, simple syrup is made with 1/2 water and 1/2 sugar.
 The ingredients are simmered on a stovetop until the sugar has melted, leaving you with a sweet syrup.

 Honey Syrup – A great alternative to simple syrup, but made with honey and water.
 This is a healthier option to sweeten a mocktail.

-Maple Syrup – For winter mocktails, maple syrup is a beautiful option to sweeten mocktails.
+Maple Syrup – For winter mocktails, maple syrup is a beautiful option to sweeten them.
 It goes excellent with flavors like cranberry and vanilla.

 Agave – A low glycemic sweetener option.